Taut foliations, left-orders, and pseudo-Anosov mapping tori

 Suppose instead that $p=p_{\xleft}$ lies on a prong $P\subset \Sigmapunc_p$.
 This time, choose a tall, skinny rectangle $R_{\xleft}$ such that its east side contains $\theta(W)$.
 Choose another tall, skinny rectangle $R_{\xright}$ such that its west side contains $\theta(\Jpar_\gamma W)$, where $\gamma$ is the type 3 curve from $p_{\xleft}$ to $p_{\xright}$.
 Let $U$ be an $\varepsilon$-thickening of $R_{\xleft}\cup R_{\xright}$ in the direction transverse to $\Sigmapunc_p$.
 By construction, $p$ lies on the interior of $U$.

 We need to show that monodromy around a contractible loop in $U$ based at $p$ is trivial on $W$.
-The null-homotopy of such a loop may be decomposed into disks whose boundaries are ``commutators'' of type $i$ and type $j$ arcs, i.e. quadrilaterals whose sides alternate between type $i$ and type $j$ curves.
+The null-homotopy of such a loop may be decomposed into disks whose boundaries are commutators of type $i$ and type $j$ arcs.
 Moreover, we can arrange that the only commutators crossing $P\times(-\eps,\eps)$ are commutators of type 3 and type 1 arcs.
-Any commutator contained in $R_{\xleft}\times(-\eps, \eps)$ or $R_{\xright}\times(-\eps, \eps)$ has trivial monodromy, so it only remains to check that the holonomy around a commutator of a type 1 arc transverse to $\Sigmapunc$ and a type 3 arc vanishes.
-Parallel transport along a type 1 arc which moves a distance $\alpha$ in the direction transverse to $\Sigmapunc_p$ acts as a dilation by factor $\lambda^\alpha$ (relative to the induced Euclidean metric on fibers).
-On the other hand, parallel transport along a type 3 curve acts as a piecewise dilation.
+This can be achieved by subdividing every type 2 arc crossing $P\times (-\eps, \eps)$ into a concatenation of a type 2 arc in $R_{\xleft} \times (-\eps,\eps)$, a type 3 arc crossing $P\times (-\eps, \eps)$, and a type 2 arc in $R_{\xright}\times(-\eps,\eps)$.
+This replacement only increases the domain of definition of the $\Jpar$.
+Any commutator contained in $R_{\xleft}\times(-\eps, \eps)$ or $R_{\xright}\times(-\eps, \eps)$ has trivial monodromy on $W$.
+In particular, this includes any commutator involving a type 2 arc.
+So it only remains to check that the monodromy around a commutator of a type 1 arc and a type 3 arc vanishes.\plabel{fix5:12} Parallel transport along a type 1 arc which moves a distance $\alpha$ in the direction transverse to $\Sigmapunc_p$ acts as a dilation by factor $\lambda^\alpha$ (relative to the induced Euclidean metric on fibers).
+On the other hand, parallel transport along a type 3 arc acts as a piecewise dilation.
 These two maps commute, as desired.
 Finally, it's easy to check that parallel transport along any path $\gamma\subset U$ starting at $p$ is defined on $W$. \end{proof}